Do you enjoy helping customers?

 A Day in the Life:

-You’re typically only scheduled for a four hour shift, but things are busy in the queue this week and you have some flexibility in your schedule, so you offered to work five hours today.
+You’re typically scheduled for a five hour shift, but things are busy in the queue this week and you have some flexibility in your schedule, so you offered to work six hours today.
 That extra hour means even more users you get to wow with your responses.

-You start your shift by checking for any recent updates and announcements in Slack and our daily update doc.
+You start your shift by checking for any recent updates and announcements.
 Once caught up there, you close Slack to minimize distractions as you head into the queue.

 Your first stop is your follow-ups.
 You had yesterday off, so your teammates took care of most of them, but there are a few that came in earlier this morning—including some from users letting you know your last responses solved their issues perfectly, so your day is off to a great start!